Battle of Velikiye Luki: Aftermath

 After the war, the Soviet authorities collected a representative set of Germans of various ranks from general to private who had fought at Velikiye Luki from prisoner-of-war camps and brought them to the city.
 A military tribunal held a public trial and convicted them for war crimes related to anti-partisan warfare.
 Nine were sentenced to death and publicly hanged in the main square of Velikiye Luki in January 1946.

-The battle is sometimes called "The Little Stalingrad of the North" due to its similarities with the larger and better-known Battle of Stalingrad that raged in the southern sector of the front.
-Judged purely by the numbers, this battle was a small affair by the usual standards of the Eastern Front (150,000 total casualties suffered by both sides as opposed to 2,000,000 total casualties at Stalingrad), but had enormous strategic consequences.
-The liberation of Velikiye Luki meant the Red Army had, for the first time since October 1941, a direct rail supply line to the northern face of the Rzhev Salient exposing the German troops at Rzhev to encirclement.
-Events at Velikiye Luki thus necessitated the withdrawal from Rzhev salient ending any German military threat to Moscow.
-However, even after withdrawing from Rzhev, possession of Velikiye Luki meant that the rail link between Army groups North and Centre was severed, preventing the German Army from shifting reinforcements between threatened sectors.
-Furthermore, the rail lines from Velikiye Luki led directly into the rear of Vitebsk, a critical logistics hub for Army Group Centre.
-The effects of this battle meant that Army Group Centre was exposed to attack from the north, east, and (after the Battle of Smolensk) south, exposing the whole army group to encirclement, which is exactly what happened in the Operation Bagration the following year.
+The battle is sometimes called "The Little Stalingrad of the North" due to its similarities with the Battle of Stalingrad in the south.
+The battle was a small affair by the standards of the Eastern Front (150,000 total casualties suffered by both sides; 2,000,000 total casualties at Stalingrad) but had enormous strategic consequences.
+The liberation of Velikiye Luki meant the Red Army had, for the first time since October 1941, a direct rail supply line to the northern face of the Rzhev Salient, exposing the German troops at Rzhev to encirclement. the defeat at Velikiye Luki forced a withdrawal from Rzhev salient ending any German military threat to Moscow.

+Even after withdrawing from Rzhev, possession of Velikiye Luki meant that the rail link between Army groups North and Centre was severed, preventing the German Army from shifting reinforcements between threatened sectors.
+The rail lines from Velikiye Luki led directly into the rear of Vitebsk, a supply hub for Army Group Centre.
+Army Group Centre was exposed to attack from the north, east, and (after the Battle of Smolensk) south, exposing the army group to encirclement, which happened in Operation Bagration the following year.